cosmastech/cosmastech.github.io/_posts/2026-04-25-ai-first-workflow.md

 * Acceptance - This is a bigger picture.

 Grief is non-linear, nor is it something that is conquered.
 There are days where I move from acceptance to anger to denial.

+## Acceptance?

+Corners of the internet have their own cultural beliefs and norms.
+We love to think of ourselves are purely logical beings, unswayed by social pressures or God forbid, our emotions.
+Nuance is often lacking.
+The prevailing doomer belief on Reddit is not correct, nor is the AI-utopia belief on X. Everyone's story and belief reflects a little objective truth as well as some phase of their grief.

+## Current Stance

+Again, just my beliefs here, and I'm sure they're mixed up in their own way.

+### AI Isn't Good Enough

+Not yet, anyhow.
+The most challenging part of software development is understanding a system and making non-breaking changes when requirements shift.
+The bigger a system is, the lower the test coverage, the poorer documented a system is, the worse the AI outcomes will be.
+By default, it's not going to tell you this: it's not going to ask you for clarity about something, it's not going to suggest you pushback against requirements.
+AI is a highly confident, highly capable sycophant.

+There are ways to seek clarity before diving in, like [Matt Pocock's grill-me](https://github.com/mattpocock/skills/blob/main/grill-me/SKILL.md) skill.